kauzerei/openautolab/docs/src/introduction.md

   - [Arduino Code](arduino_code.md) contains build instructions for the source code of the controller of the machine.
 - [Usage Instructions](usage_instructions.md) explains how to use the finished machine.
 - [Web Updater](web_update.md) allows firmware upgrades on the main board.

+This is still work in progress, so some information may be missing or unclear.
+Feel free to ask questions via email <mailto:openautolab@kauzerei.de>